-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building as well as the required setback to a principal structure in the Urban Residential Third Density - Exception (UR3-6) Zone.
-The applicant is requesting a maximum size for all accessory buildings on the land of 20.6 square metres (222 square feet) or 5.9 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 10.35 square metres (111.4 square feet).
-The applicant is also requesting permission to place one accessory building at a distance of 1.0 metres (3 feet) from the dwelling, whereas the Zoning By-law requires a minimum setback from the main dwelling for an accessory building of 1.2 metres (3.9 feet).
-The effect of the proposal is to facilitate the placement of two accessory buildings on a vacant land condominium unit.
-A site plan is included as Attachment 2 and plans included as Attachment 3.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building in the Urban Residential First Density - Exception (UR1-3) Zone.
+The applicant is requesting a maximum size for all accessory buildings on the land of 125 square metres (1,345 square feet) or 6 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 50 square metres (538.0 square feet).
+The effect of the proposal is to facilitate the construction of one accessory building to act as a detached garage for storage, as well as permit an existing accessory building used as a pool shed to remain.
+A site plan is included as Attachment 2.

 The subject lands are located in Komoka.
-It is bordered by residential lands on all sides, both in the form of townhouses and single detached dwellings.
-It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential Third Density - Exception (UR3-6) Zone in the Middlesex Centre Comprehensive Zoning By-law.
-The unit in question has a frontage of approximately 11.3 metres (37 feet) and an area of approximately 340 square metres (3,360 square feet), which complies with the requirements of the UR3-6 Zone.
+It is surrounded on all sides by residential development in the format of larger lot, single detached dwellings.
+It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-3) Zone in the Middlesex Centre Comprehensive Zoning By-law.
+The land in question has a frontage of approximately 37 metres (121.4 feet) on Erie Avenue and an area of approximately 2,030 square metres (0.5 acres), which complies with the requirements of the Urban Residential First Density - Exception (UR1-3) Zone.